What makes Benin a unique country to travel to?

 Medical Facilities and Health Information

 Medical facilities in Benin are limited and not all medicines are available.
 Travelers should carry their own supplies of prescription drugs and preventive medicines.
 Not all medicines and prescription drugs available in Benin are USFDA-approved.
-U.S. citizens should be prepared to pay for medical services, including consulations and tests, before medical advice or treatment is received.
+U.S. citizens should be prepared to pay for medical services, including consultations and tests before medical advice or treatment is received.
 Credit cards are not accepted.

 Information on vaccinations and other health precautions, such as safe food and water precautions and insect bite protection, may be obtained from the Centers for Disease Control and Prevention’s (CDC) hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747) or via the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the infectious diseases section of the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.